pypimo/DSA/trie/2-count-erase.md

 ```
 ### LOGIC
 - for `insert`
-    - when any word ends, the `flag` of reference node (of last character) is incremented
+    - when any word ends, the `endsWith` of reference node (of last character) is incremented
-    - when any character is visited, the `count` of its referecen node is incremented
+    - when any character is visited, the `countPrefix` of its referecen node is incremented

-- for `countWordsEqualTo` we return the `flag` value of last char
+- for `countWordsEqualTo` we return the `endsWith` value of last char
-- for `countWordsStartingWith` we return the `count` value of visited char
+- for `countWordsStartingWith` we return the `countPrefix` value of visited char
 - for `erase` we delete one instance of every char in path, and decrement flag value when the word ends, if everything becomes zero delete the reference nodes for that char entirely